groupeLIAMG/bh_tomo/README.md

 # bh_tomo

-bh_tomo is an open source borehole georadar data processing and ray-based 2D and 3D tomography software package.
+bh_tomo is an open source borehole georadar/seismic data processing and ray-based 2D and 3D tomography software package.

-bh_tomo runs on Matlab 7.0.4 (Release 14 Service Pack 2) or later.

-Watch for manual_bh_tomo.pdf and

-Giroux, B., Gloaguen E. and Chouteau M.; bh_tomo - A Matlab borehole georadar 2D tomography package.
-Computers and Geosciences, 33, 126--137, 2007. doi:10.1016/j.cageo.2006.05.014

-for a detailed description.

 ## Installation

-- Copy the files in this directory somewhere in your MATLABPATH or add the bh_tomo directory to your MATLABPATH environment variable.
+Copy the files in the bh_tomo directory somewhere in your MATLABPATH or add the bh_tomo directory to your MATLABPATH.

-- In order to use the S-transform in bh_tomo_amp, you will need to download

-www.cora.nwra.com/~stockwel/rgspages/S-Transform/m_files/st.m

-save it in your MATLABPATH and **rename it st_bg.m**.
-You can turn verbose off in this file to avoid numerous message printed in your Matlab command window.

-I have included a modified version of the suptitle.m file that allows to pass optional arguments to the text object.

 ### MEX files